Menstrual Cup Coming Out?

 The cup is too low to start

 I think we’ve passed the point of warning you about TMI on this website so I’m going to go ahead and talk about my vagina.
-As I’m inserting my cup, I notice that it’s like a tube and then near the top it seems to open up.
+As I’m inserting my cup, I notice that it starts out like a tube and then near the top it seems to open up.
 The spot where I can feel a change in anatomy is my cup sweet spot.
-I can place it lower but it wouldn’t be in the best spot.
+I can place it lower but it wouldn’t be in the best spot and this location (fornix) is also the ideal place for a menstrual disc.

 As someone with a high cervix, I have to push the cup up into position after I lose my grip on the fold and the cup opens up or if would simply be too low.